 However, in certain circumstances the surrender of a lease may constitute the loss of an enduring asset of the business and the receipt of a lease surrender payment by the landlord may be a capital amount.
+The more fundamental to the landlord's business a particular lease is, the more likely the payment will relate to the giving up of an enduring asset in the form of part of the business structure and will be considered capital in nature.
 This will be a question of fact in any particular case.
 The cases discussed above indicate that the following principles will apply: